swa28/Bike_Store_Sales_Analysis_Bigquery/README.md

 ## Conclusions
-### 1. 'Electra' is the highest sold brand by volume with each product having over 180 quantities sold and also holds the highest share by volume at 37% followed by 'Trek' at 26% and Surly at 13%.
+### 1. 'Electra' is the highest sold brand by volume with each product having over 180 quantities sold and also holds the highest brand share by volume at 37% followed by 'Trek' at 26% and Surly at 13%.
 ### 2. 'April' has been the highest-selling month of the year with a share of both volume and value standing around 15%, followed by 'March' at 11%.
 ### 3. 'Q1' Stands to be the highest sales quarter with a share of the total of around 31% both by volume and value, followed by Q2 at around 28%.
 Whereas Q3 and Q4 both stand at 20%.
 ### 4. 'Baldwin Bikes' store is the highest-selling store, having sales of more than twice that of the other two stores put together.